Flying Field Information and Map

 Our club prefers and encourages its members to use of radio systems operating on the 2.4GHz band.
 Those not using 2.4GHz broad spectrum systems must inform the safety officer of the frequency they intend to use.
 They must then check with all other fliers at the field, prior to powering-on any transmitters or receivers, to ensure that not more than one pilot is operating on the same frequency at the same time.

 All internal combustion engines with a displacement of 0.10 cubic inches or greater must be equipped with an effective muffler.

 The use of alcoholic beverages, drugs, and pyrotechnic devices are strictly prohibited.
 In addition, pets are not permitted at the field.

 Maintenance of our flying field is performed by our club members and consists of weekly mowing of the area from April through October.
 All members are highly encouraged to share in this task by volunteering to perform mowing at least twice each year.
 Please consult our current mowing schedule to see which weeks are available, then contact one of our club officers to have your name added to our schedule.

 Mowing the field requires only the use of the club's riding lawnmower that is located in our storage shed.
 Mowing the entire site takes approximately two hours and, when possible, should be performed on a Thursday or Friday to ensure that the field is in optimal condition for flying on the weekend.
 Those who have never operated a riding lawnmower or mowed our field will be assisted in learning by a club member.
 Please contact a club officer should you require this assistance.
-Instructions to gain access to our mower, and instructions regarding its operation are provided at the link below.
+Instructions regarding the operation of our mower are provided at the link below.